turingschool/curriculum/source/projects/sales_engine.markdown

 Project implementation may *not* use:

 * Rails' `ActiveRecord` library or a similar object-relational mappers (including `Sequel`, `DataMapper`, etc)

-### Getting Started

-1. One team member forks the repository at https://github.com/gschool/sales_engine
-2. Add the second team member as a collaborator

 ### Base Expectations